jordan-bott/carcar/README.md

 - One poller to poll the Inventory API for `Automobile` resources every 60 seconds

 ##### React:
-- ADD CORS HEADERS TO PROJECT SETTINGS
+- ADD CORS HEADERS TO PROJECT SETTINGS IF NEEDED
 - Components:
   - List sales with details
   - Sales person dropdown